mplanchard/falcon-marshmallow/README.rst

 both an appropriate method schema and a general schema are defined, the method schema takes precedence.

-Marshmallow assumes JSON serialization and uses the standard library's ``json`` module, but if you specify a different serialization module in a schema's Meta class, that will be seamlessly integrated into this library's (de)serialization.
+Marshmallow assumes JSON serialization and uses ``simplejson`` as the default (de)serializer, but if you specify a different serialization module in a schema's Meta class, that will be seamlessly integrated into this library's (de)serialization.